-2. Provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with U.S. generally accepted accounting principles, and that receipts and expenditures of the Company are being made only in accordance with authorizations of management and directors of the Company; and also can be circumvented by collusion or improper management override.
+Internal control over financial reporting is a process that involves human diligence and compliance and is subject to lapses in judgment and breakdowns resulting from human failures.
+Internal control over financial reporting also can be circumvented by collusion or improper management override.
 Because of such limitations, there is a risk that material misstatements may not be prevented or detected on a timely basis by internal control over financial reporting.
 However, these inherent limitations are known features of the financial reporting process.
 Therefore, it is possible to design into the process safeguards to reduce, though not eliminate, this risk.
 Management is responsible for establishing and maintaining adequate internal control over financial reporting for the Company.